Coming Autumn 2025

 Husband, father, software engineer, metaller, I have has been writing software for over 40 years and professionally for more than 25.
 In that time I have worked for, and in, all sorts of companies from two man startups to world famous investment banks and insurance companies.
 I have built and run three limited companies, none of which made me a millionaire and two of which threatened my sanity on more than one occasion.

-I was a founding member of both SyncNorwich and Norfolk Developers Developers, two of the most successful tech and startup based community groups in the East.
+I was a founding member of both SyncNorwich and Norfolk Developers, two of the most successful tech and startup based community groups in the East of England.
 I created and chaired the hugely successful Norfolk Developers Conference (nor(DEV):con) for seven years bringing in speakers and delegates in the sphere of software engineering from around the globe.

 I am currently a Software Engineering Team Lead at Bourne Leisure, the owners of Haven holiday parks.
 I loath the word Entrepreneur, not least because I struggles to spell it and it reminds me of Del Boy from the 80s sitcom Only Fools and Horses.
 I see Entrepreneurship as a side effect of the creative process of problem solving, rather than a career path in its own right.